 PRUNUS AMYGDALUS AMARA Bitter Almond Oil.
 Essential oil used as a skin softener.
 Sometimes added to cosmetics for its mild, pleasant scent.

 PRUNUS AMYGDALUS DULCIS Sweet Almond Oil, Sweet Almond Butter.
-Excellent emollient high in oleic, linoleic and other fatty acids, ideal in the treatment of very dry skin.
+Excellent emollient high in oleic, linoleic and other fatty acids, ideal in the treatment of very dry hair and skin.
 Soothing and moisturizing.
 A good absorption base.

 PRUNUS AMYGDALUS DULCIS SEED MEAL Almond Meal.
 Ground sweet almond kernels, used in face masks as mild exfoliants.